Austro-Daimler artillery tractors: M 09

 The M 09 or 'Titan' of 1911 was an evolutionary development of the M 08 and used the same 80 bhp engine.

 Around this time, the German Daimler company were no longer investors in the Austro-Daimler company.
 This pleased the Austro-Hungarian military, who at this time saw Germany as both a potential (and eventual) ally, but also a potential enemy.
-Investment instead came from the Bohemian Škoda Works in Pilsen, who were Austro-Hungarian and more acceptable to the military.
-Especially so as they had recently moved their head office to Vienna.
-Skoda's controlling interest also led to Eduard Fischer's replacement as managing director by Skoda's secretary, Burmann, although the real executive power now became Porsche's alone.
+Investment instead came from the Bohemian Škoda Works in Plzeň, who were Austro-Hungarian and more acceptable to the military.
+Especially so as they had recently moved their head office to Vienna. Škoda's controlling interest also led to Eduard Fischer's replacement as managing director by Škoda's secretary, Burmann, although the real executive power now became Porsche's alone.

 M 12

-The Austro-Hungarian Army increased its artillery with an even heavier mortar, the Skoda M 11 30.5cm siege mortar, intended for use against the Italian fortifications.
+The Austro-Hungarian Army increased its artillery with an even heavier mortar, the Škoda M 11 30.5cm siege mortar, intended for use against the Italian fortifications.
 Development of this piece began in 1906 and two dozen of them were ordered by the end of 1911.
 In March 1912, Austro-Daimler began work on a more powerful artillery tractor for them and the first tractors were completed by the end of the year.
 A rapid start was possible because the Army was in such a rush for them that it used a 'slush fund' to pay for them, rather than waiting for a formal tender and budget allocation process.

 This new M 12 tractor was nicknamed the 'Hundred', after its 100 hp engine of 20,300 cc.
 Another inline-six, this had twin spark ignition and twin updraught carburettors.
 The chassis and drivetrain were similar to the M 09 and used the same system of bevel shafts in the kingpins.
 The centre differential was lockable.
 Weight had increased to 8000 kg and required new ten-spoke cast wheels, rather than the previous eight-spoke.
 The rear wheels were larger than the front, at 1.5 m, and also had double tyres fitted, although these were still of a treadless solid rubber pattern.
 Each tractor was now capable of towing between 30 and 36 tons, depending on road conditions.
 The wooden side boards of the tractor body folded down to make rows of lengthwise bench seats to carry the mortar crew.

 Eight mortar batteries were formed, with two apiece, and each mortar train potentially requiring three tractors.
 Forty 'Hundreds' were supplied for this, rather than the full forty eight, as some of the mortars were used defensively, or were expected to be moved by rail.